BlushedCorn1293/EARs-RobotWars/README.md

 BattleBot Project - Electronics and Radio Society

 Welcome to the repository for the BattleBot Project!
-This repository contains all the code for a BattleBot I am developing as part of the University Electronics and Radio Society.
+This repository contains all the code I am developing for a BattleBot as part of a team within the University Electronics and Radio Society.
 Our team of 7 members is building and programming this robot from scratch, working together to create a competitive and reliable bot for combat robotics events.

 Project Overview